AklimaRimi/QS_World_Ranked_Universities_Life_Science_Medicine/ReadMe.md

         5. Harvard, Oxford universities retain their ranks as in the past, some universities like Duke University have their ranks changing over the years.

 # Caution
-  1. From Start to end to complete all process almost 4-5 hours depend on user's device.
+  1. Around 4-5 hours to complete the entire process from start to finish depending on the user's device.

   2. Do not touch, minimize or close any pop up Google Chrome.